Mental Health Facilities Pomona, CA

 Tri City Mental Health Center

-Tri City Mental Health Center is a mental health facility in Pomona, CA, located at 1900 Royalty Drive, Suite 180, in the 91767 zip code.
-Tri City Mental Health Center provides outpatient treatment.
-Tri City Mental Health Center provides trauma therapy, integrated dual diagnosis disorder treatment and psychotropic medication to children / adolescents and young adults.
-Tri City Mental Health Center also supports people with trauma, children/adolescents with serious emotional disturbance and LGBT.
-Some other services available at Tri City Mental Health Center include intensive case management, housing services and court-ordered outpatient treatment.
+Tri City Mental Health Center is a mental health clinic in Pomona, California, located at 2008 North Garey Avenue, 91767.
+Tri City Mental Health Center offers outpatient treatment.
+Tri City Mental Health Center provides couples/family therapy, group therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Tri City Mental Health Center also supports LGBT, people requiring dual diagnosis treatment and people with PTSD.
+Some other services provided by Tri City Mental Health Center include housing services, suicide prevention services and court-ordered outpatient treatment.

 Learn More